Nari07/odin-recipes/README.md

 # odin-recipes
 Hello, welcome to my first Odin Project.
-TRying my best here Learning HTML and utilizing that to make a recipe book online Will include various images and will be used to test out formatting
+Trying my best here Learning HTML and utilizing that to make a recipe book online Will include various images and will be used to test out formatting